 For instance, this project just screams for a hand planer!
 It is a small area, and should already be almost perfectly flat.
 So, you really can’t hurt it by using a planer, but you can use this project to learn how to use that tool.

 However, you don’t have to use a planer for this project.
-Sanding will get you to a final stage with very little effort.
+Sanding will get you to the final stage with very little effort.
 (Be sure to check out my post on all the available options for flattening a board!)

 You can sand the edges to remove the sharp corners, or you can learn to use a router to create a round over.
 But we will go into that in a moment.
 First, let’s get to the materials.